russplaysguitar/marktab-coffee/README.md

 ### Installation

 Marktab-coffee runs in a web browser (or in a headless browser such as [phantomjs](http://phantomjs.org/)).
+There are a few ways that you can "install" it.

+Installation options:

+a.
+Include coffee-script.js and underscore.js before you include marktab-coffee.
+Simple.
+b.
+Use `npm install` to install the grunt.js dependencies, then run `grunt` to compile and run tests.
+Great for TDD.
+c.
+Use the command-line CoffeeScript compiler to compile marktab-coffee to Javascript, then include underscore.js on the page before marktab.js.
+Should perform better than dynamically compiling the CoffeeScript.

 ### Tests
 Tests must be run from a web server context, not a file:// url.
 Alternatively, you may use [gruntjs](http://gruntjs.com/) to compile and run the tests using the `grunt` command.